These 4 childhood experiences you must release, to move forward, can also be downloaded as a free ebook, here.

 The tricky thing is, because these experiences exist in your subconscious mind, it’s hard to figure this out by yourself.
 In fact, the truth may be the complete opposite of what you think.

-That’s why our friends at Mind Movies have designed a FREE and powerfully accurate 30-second quiz that, through a series of carefully arranged questions, predicts the no. 1 childhood experience that is most damaging to your career, finances and life or, as they call it, your Negative Childhood Imprint.
+That’s why my friends at Mind Movies have designed a FREE and powerfully accurate 30-second quiz that, through a series of carefully arranged questions, predicts the no. 1 childhood experience that is most damaging to your career, finances and life or as they call it, your Negative Childhood Imprint.